adi-kopelevich/store-webapp/README.md

 2. $ tar -xvf ./runner/task-list-app-1.0-SNAPSHOT.tar.gz --directory ./app
 3. $ ./app/bin/start.sh

+#### Please note:
-[Please note: In case you want to app to work In-memory instead of using a mongoDB instance for persistence, please refer to mongo.properties under /conf dir in order to change the configuration appropriately]
+In case you want the application to work In-memory instead of using a mongoDB instance for persistence, Please refer to mongo.properties under /conf dir in order to change the configuration appropriately before running start.sh]

 ### Access the application using a browser
 http://localhost:8080/

 ### Access the application REST Resource using a browser/client
 http://localhost:8080/rest/items/